Nditah/node-graphql-lesson-03/README.md

 DATABASE_URL="postgresql://db_user:db_password@localhost:5432/college_db?schema=public"
 ```

-Note that you’re using the database credentials test-user and test-password, which are specified in the Docker Compose file.
+Note that you’re using the database credentials _*db_user*_ and _*db_password*_, which are specified in the Docker Compose file.
 To learn more about the format of the connection URL, visit the [Prisma docs](https://www.prisma.io/docs/reference/database-connectors/postgresql/#connection-url).

 You have successfully started PostgreSQL and configured Prisma using the Prisma schema.
-In the next step, you will define your data model for the blog and use Prisma Migrate to create the database schema.
+In the next step, you will define your data model for the *Student* and use Prisma Migrate to create the database schema.

 ## Step 7 — Defining the Data Model with Prisma Migrate